Kelsey-2024/kc776-it265-002/docs/dev-log-2.md

 - For digital game: To create sprites, libra sprite, a sprite, inkscape, tabletop
 -  Wondering how the physical design will translate cleanly to a digital Unity prototype later.
 - Example prompts:
-  - "Does my current design support scalability?
-How can it improve?"
+  - Does my current design support scalability?
+How can it improve?
   - Should event cards resolve immediately or have lingering effects on the board?
   - How can suspense be created through a board game?
   - How much information should players have about danger before entering a room?